 What kind of food and drinks will be available?

-Wine, mulled wine, and tea on the trail and food at the end of the trail are included in the ticket price, but all sorts of bakery products which you can eat on the trail are for free.
+Wine, mulled wine, and tea on the trail, and food at the end of the trail are included in the ticket price, but all sorts of bakery products that you can eat on the trail are for free.

 Is there a ticket price to get into the events?

 Yes, tickets need to be purchased to attend.
 They cost 7 Euros (about $8 USD) and can be purchased in the center of Strigova on the day of the festival.
 Bring cash to pay for your ticket and any extras you want to purchase during the day.

 Are there any other special festivities in Strigova this December or January that travelers might want to attend?

 While here, Štrigova is a small and beautiful destination full of cultural and natural heritage.
 It is the birthplace of St. Jerome, so you can also visit the church of St. Jerome.
 You can enjoy New Year’s Eve on Mađerka’s hill.